Religion

 REL 164 Buddhist Meditation (4 Credits)

-This course will explore classical and contemporary forms of Buddhist meditation theory and practice.
-It will examine both classical formulations and contemporary expositions with an eye to seeing how the theory and practice of Buddhist meditation are being adapted to fit the needs of people today.
+This course explores classical and contemporary forms of Buddhist meditation theory and practice.
+It examines both classical formulations and contemporary expositions with an eye to seeing how the theory and practice of Buddhist meditation are being adapted to fit the needs of people today.
 Enrollment limited to 25. {H}

 Fall, Spring, Variable